FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 relevant to the proof.
 This collection of facts is called the unsat core, because Z3 has proven that the facts from the context and the negated goal are unsatisfiable.
-F* has an option to record and replay the unsat core for each query and F* refers to the record unsat cores as "hints".
+F* has an option to record and replay the unsat core for each query and F* refers to the recorded unsat cores as "hints".

 Here's how to use hints: